Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m3/task3.1/readme.md

 Destination TCP port:       443
 ~~~
 ### Summary
 In this task I created the predefined networks using Cisco Packet Tracer software.
-I set the IP addresses as required in the task and verified the communication presense between endpoints.
+I set the IP addresses as required in the task and verified the communication presense between the endpoints.
 I exported the file __task3.1.pkt__ and placed it in the _m3/task3.1_ folder.